 The conclusion we can pull from this graph is that the primary cause of death amongst American tourists in the Dominican Republic between 2014 to 2018 is from motor vehicle accidents, with the second most common being death from drowning.

-What was initially concerning from all of this is that the recent events which have occured in the Dominican Republic were deemed as “mysterious” and weren’t represented in this graph.
+What was initially concerning from all of this is that last year’s events in the Dominican Republic were deemed as “mysterious” and weren’t represented in this graph.
 This “mystery,” enhanced by media outlets, has since been clarified as deaths from natural causes and there is no reason for concern regarding travel to the Dominican Republic.

 Dominican Republic Travel Warnings

-Having covered what is currently happening in the Dominican Republic, it’s time to look at what one of the most prestigious and powerful governments in the world is saying about the country.
+Having covered what happened last year in the Dominican Republic, it’s time to look at what one of the most prestigious and powerful governments in the world currently says about the country.
 With the Dominican Republic being such a small country, the United States doesn’t offer specific Punta Cana travel warnings, merely one for the entire country as a whole which you can find below:

 As shown, the Dominican Republic falls into the Level 2 category which means you should “exercise increased caution.”
 They have categorized the country within Level 2 due to crime, however they do mention that the concentration of police and 9-1-1 systems in the resort areas make them much safer than urban areas around Santo Domingo.

-It should be noted that the Dominican Republic travel advisory doesn’t mention anything about the recent incidents.
-We can assume that is because the recent events, while occurring in a short period of time, were nothing more than a series of unfortunate natural passings which don’t align with official travel warnings posted by the United States government.
+It should be noted that the Dominican Republic travel advisory doesn’t mention anything about last year’s incidents.
+This is because the events, while occurring in a short period of time, were nothing more than a series of unfortunate natural passings which don’t align with official travel warnings posted by the United States government.

 Reverting back to the Level 2 travel warning, it would be interesting to know what other countries in the world also fall into this same category: